moby/moby/docs/sources/installation/ubuntulinux.md

 # Ubuntu

-> **Warning**:
-> These instructions have changed for 0.6.
-If you are upgrading from an
-> earlier version, you will need to follow them again.

 > **Note**:
 > Docker is still under heavy development!
 We don't recommend using it in
 > production yet, but we're getting closer with each release.
 Please see